What is Load Testing?

 - Improve scalability of the app.

+Automated testing plays a significant role in load testing.
 Most of the time, load testing is performed with the help of automated tools.
-Various tools are readily available in the market, for carrying out process of load testing, such as
+From paid tools to open source and Cloud based tools, various tools are readily available in the market for carrying out this process and deciphering the reliability, quality, and performance of the software.

 In nutshell, it can be inferred that, load testing may proves to be an effective approach, to meet the testing needs of the companies, especially for those engaged in e-commerce business, to ensure the unaffected working of their website, on account of continuous increase in load on these websites.